 the conflict a meeting of their representatives, in particular of the

-authorities responsible for the wounded and sick, members of medical
+authorities responsible for the wounded, sick and shipwrecked, medical

 personnel and chaplains, possibly on neutral territory suitably chosen.
 The